equinor/subscript/docs/scripts/sunsch.rst

 - Configuration in YAML format
 - Merging via DATE keyword
 - Optional clipping any events before or after chosen start and end dates
 - A "date grid" can be inserted.
-Weekly, biweekly, monthly, bimonthly and yearly are supported.
+Daily, weekly, biweekly, monthly, bimonthly and yearly are supported.
 Monthly dates will be rounded to the first of every month.
 - Insertion of small Schedule snippets, opening a well for example.
 Can be inserted either at dates relative a reference date, or at a specific date.
 - Schedule snippets can have parameters that get values when inserted.
   This is similar to what one could achieve using DESIGN_KW, but with less temporary files.

 When to use
 ------------